Myres S. McDougal

-Myres Smith McDougal (November 23, 1906 – May 7, 1998) was a scholar of international law and Sterling Professor of International Law at the Yale Law School, where he taught for fifty years.
+Myres Smith McDougal (November 23, 1906 – May 7, 1998) was an American scholar of international law and Sterling Professor of International Law at the Yale Law School, where he taught for fifty years.
 He also taught at New York Law School.
 He was an influential proponent of a "policy-oriented" approach to international law that became associated with Yale Law School.

 Early life and education

 McDougal was born in Burton, Mississippi in 1906.
-He received undergraduate and LL.B. degrees from the University of Mississippi, where he taught classics for two years, was a Rhodes Scholar at St. John's College in Oxford University, from which he received a B.C.L. in 1930, and received a J.S.D. from Yale Law School in 1931.
+He received undergraduate and LL.B. degrees from the University of Mississippi, where he taught classics for two years.
+He then was a Rhodes Scholar at St. John's College in Oxford University, from which he received a B.C.L. in 1930, and then received a J.S.D. from Yale Law School in 1931.

 Career

 He began teaching property law at Yale in 1934, after spending several years at the University of Illinois in Urbana.
 During World War II he served as assistant general counsel of the US Lend-Lease Administration in 1942 and general counsel of the US State Department's Office of Foreign Relief and Rehabilitation Operations.
 After the war he returned to the Yale Law School and achieved recognized distinction in the field of international law.
 Professor McDougal served on the US delegation to the 1969 UN conference in Vienna that produced the Convention on the Law of Treaties.
 Second Circuit Judge José A. Cabranes said of him, "Myres McDougal was, without a doubt, the greatest international lawyer of his time."